-Another thing to do in Lucerne is to walk along the promenade in Lucerne.
+Another the top things to do in Lucerne is to walk along the promenade in Lucerne.
 The promenade in the city center is very busy and also quite lively most of the time, making Lucerne look bigger than it actually is.
 One of the things I enjoy the most when in Lucerne.

-If you use this post as a Lucenr itinerary, this is about day 2.
-For day 2, I have a bit of chilling for your Lucerne itinerary..
+If you use this post as a Lucerne itinerary, this is about day 2.
+For day 2, I have a bit of chilling for your itinerary.

 What always makes me stand in awe is the fact that Switzerland´s cities are just surrounded by the most beautiful nature – and so is Lucerne.

 While the old town is cute, it is nature that fascinates me in Lucerne.
 Cruising Lake Lucerne proves that it is rightly called one of the most beautiful places in Switzerland.